Get it all out at the beginning.

 “Nothing is off limits.
 Do as many designs in 15 minutes as you can.
 When time is up, we’ll review.”

 At the end of fifteen minutes, we each had about ten solid designs to share.
 They ranged from pixelated treasures, flying unicorns, time travel, and more cityscapes.
-When we got to my prismatic triangle concept though, Mike was already sold.
+When we got to my prismatic triangle concept though, my partner was already sold.

 We had the two paint colors from earlier in the morning, and a few random gallons of oops paint I had purchased at some point.
 After we talked about it a bit more, we decided we just needed to get at it.